National Philanthropy Day Award Descriptions*

 OUTSTANDING PROFESSIONAL GRANTMAKER

-Presented to an individual grantmaking professional who works (or who has worked within the last year) at a grantmaking organization and has made a significant impact through outstanding commitment, dedication, and talent toward promoting and supporting philanthropy over a sustained period of time in the community.
+Presented to an individual grantmaking professional who works at a grantmaking organization and has made a significant impact through outstanding commitment, dedication, and talent toward promoting and supporting philanthropy over a sustained period of time in the community.
 This individual has demonstrated commitment to advancing philanthropy through mentoring others in the profession and holding various volunteer leadership positions in the community.
+This category is also open to those that have made a significant impact as a professional and are now retired or working as a consultant.

 OUTSTANDING PROFESSIONAL FUNDRAISER

-Presented to an individual fundraising professional who works (or has worked within the last year) for a 501(c)(3) public charity and who has made a significant impact through successful fundraising, outstanding commitment, dedication, and talent toward promoting and supporting philanthropy over a sustained period of time in the community.
+Presented to an individual fundraising professional who works for a 501(c)(3) public charity and who has made a significant impact through successful fundraising, outstanding commitment, dedication, and talent toward promoting and supporting philanthropy over a sustained period of time in the community.
 This individual has demonstrated commitment to advancing philanthropy through mentoring others in the profession and holding volunteer leadership positions in the community.
+This category is also open to those that have made a significant impact as a professional and are now retired or working as a consultant.

 OUTSTANDING SERVICE ORGANIZATION